Wisconsin fires Paul Chryst; names DC Leonhard interim coach - WHIZ News

 The surprising move comes a day after Wisconsin lost at home 34-10 to Illinois and former Badgers coach Bret Bielema.

+“This is certainly not a decision that’s taken lightly,” athletic director Chris McIntosh said at a news conference.
+“It’s not a game-by-game decision.
+This is a decision that’s based on where we’re at as a program.”

-Chryst is 67-26 since taking over as coach of the Badgers in 2015.
+Chryst was 67-26 as coach of the Badgers after being hired away from Pittsburgh.
 But the program has been backsliding.
-Chryst had double-digit win seasons in four of his first five years at Wisconsin and had gone 15-10 since.
+Chryst had double-digit victory seasons in four of his first five years at Wisconsin while winning three Big Ten West titles.
+The Badgers have gone 15-10 since.

+“It’s a tough time to make a transition, but I felt it was the right time and that’s what led me to it,” McIntosh said.

+Defensive coordinator Jim Leonhard, who was an All-American at Wisconsin, was named interim coach.
+The 39-year-old former NFL defensive back has been part of Chryst’s staff for seven seasons and is considered one of the top assistant coaches in the country.

-Chryst, the 56-year-old Madison native, has four years left on his contract.
+Chryst, the 56-year-old Madison, Wisconsin, native, has four years left on his contract.
 He was set to make $5.25 million this season.

-Defensive coordinator Jim Leonhard, another former Badgers player, was named interim coach.
-The 39-year-old former NFL defensive back has been part of Chryst’s staff for seven seasons.

 The in-season coaching move was the fifth already this season, and second of the day.
 Earlier Sunday, Colorado dismissed Karl Dorrell.